Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Introduction

 \section{Introduction}

-Convolutional neural networks (CNNs) are becoming deeper to achieve higher performance, bringing higher computational costs.
-Network pruning~\cite{DBLP:journals/corr/HanMD15}, which removes the network parameters of less contribution, has been widely exploited to derive compact network models for resource-constrained scenarios.
-It aims to reduce the computational cost as much as possible while requiring the pruned network to preserve the representation capacity of the original network for the least accuracy drop.
+Convolutional neural networks (CNNs) are becoming deeper to achieve higher performance, bringing overburdened computational costs.
+Network pruning~\cite{DBLP:conf/cvpr/HeLWHY19, DBLP:conf/cvpr/WuNKRDGF18}, which removes the network parameters of less contribution, has been widely exploited to derive compact network models for resource-constrained scenarios.
+It aims to reduce the computational cost as much as possible while requiring the pruned network to preserve the representation capacity of the original network for the slightest accuracy drop.

 Existing network pruning methods can be roughly categorized into static and dynamic ones.
-Static pruning methods \cite{DBLP:conf/iccv/HeZS17, DBLP:conf/iclr/MolchanovTKAK17, DBLP:conf/ijcai/HeKDFY18, DBLP:conf/cvpr/HeLWHY19}, known as channel pruning, derive static simplified models by removing feature channels of negligible contribution to the overall performance.
-Dynamic pruning methods \cite{DBLP:conf/iclr/ShazeerMMDLHD17, DBLP:conf/cvpr/WuNKRDGF18} derive input-dependent sub-networks to reduce run-time computational cost.
-Many dynamic channel pruning methods \cite{DBLP:conf/iclr/GaoZDMX19, ehteshami2020, DBLP:conf/aaai/WangZHZS20} utilize affiliated gating modules to generate channel-wise binary masks, known as gates, which indicate the removal or preservation of channels.
-The gating modules explore instance-wise redundancy according to the feature variance of different inputs, $i.e.$, channels recognizing specific features are either turn on or off for distinct input instances.
+Static pruning methods \cite{DBLP:conf/cvpr/HeLWHY19,DBLP:conf/eccv/LiGZGT20, DBLP:journals/pr/LuoW20}, known as channel pruning, derive static simplified models by removing feature channels of negligible performance contribution.
+Dynamic pruning methods \cite{DBLP:conf/cvpr/WuNKRDGF18,DBLP:conf/iclr/GaoZDMX19,DBLP:conf/nips/HuaZSZS19} derive input-dependent sub-networks to reduce run-time computational cost.
+Many dynamic channel pruning methods \cite{DBLP:conf/iclr/GaoZDMX19, ehteshami2020} utilize affiliated gating modules to generate channel-wise binary masks, known as gates, which indicate the removal or preservation of channels.
+The gating modules explore instance-wise redundancy according to the feature variance of different inputs, $i.e.$, channels recognizing specific features are either turned on or off for distinct input instances.

-Despite the substantial progress, existing methods typically ignore the consistency between distributions of features and gates, $e.g.$, instance pairs with similar features but dissimilar gates, Fig.~\ref{fig.motivation}(upper).
-As gated features are produced by channel-wise multiplication of feature vectors and gate vectors, the distribution inconsistency leads to distortion in the gated feature space.
-The distortion of gated features may introduce noise instances to similar instance pairs or make them apart, which deteriorates the representation capability of the pruned networks.
+Despite substantial progresses, existing methods typically ignore the consistency between feature and gate distributions, $e.g.$, instances with similar features but dissimilar gates, Fig.~\ref{fig.motivation}(upper).
+As gated features are produced by channel-wise multiplication of feature and gate vectors, the distribution inconsistency leads to distortion in the gated feature space.
+The distortion may introduce noise instances to similar instance clusters or disperse them apart, which deteriorates the representation capability of the pruned networks.